nmbrgts/nmbrgts.github.io/_posts/2016-12-13-A Quick Look At Police Shooting Data.md

 ---
 layout: post
-title: A Quick Look At Police Shooting Data
+title: Exploring A Commonly Misunderstood Statistic In Police Shooting Data
 ---

-### A Quick Look At Police Shooting Data

 Black Lives Matter has sparked a necessarry debate across the United States, raising questions that deserve consideration and thoughtful discussion.